Article

 When applying for administrative positions, take every opportunity to show off your communication skills!
 If you're writing a cover letter to a hiring manager, for example, use the same professionalism you would when drafting an email for a senior executive.

-You may even discover that some recruiters are more interested in your delivery when answering job interview questions than your answers themselves.
-From customers to office executives, administrative assistants interact with a wide range of different people each day.
+You may even discover that some recruiters will be more interested in your delivery when you're answering their job interview questions than in your answers themselves.
+From customers to office executives, administrative assistants interact with a wide range of people each day.

 Strong interpersonal skills go a long way toward making every encounter positive and productive.
 Choose your words carefully to show off your strong verbal communication skills, and always remember to practice active listening.